 PSU Recruitment through GATE

-Public Sector Undertakings (PSUs) are companies that are owned by the Union Government of India or one of the state governments or both.
+Public Sector Undertaking (PSU) are the companies that are owned by the union government of India or one of the state governments or both.
 These companies recruit candidates every year based on GATE scores.

 - Shortlisted candidates with a valid score are called for selection rounds like Personal Interview (PI)/ Group Discussion (GD).

-- These Maharatna, Navratna, and Miniratna PSUs include IOCL, DRDO, NTPC, BPCL, BARC, BHEL, GAIL, BEL, BSNL, etc.
+- These Maharatna, Navratna, and Miniratna PSU include IOCL, DRDO, NTPC, BPCL, BARC, BHEL, GAIL, BEL, BSNL, etc.

 Also Read